Quantum error detection in qubit-resonator star architecture: Description of the error detection scheme

 \section{Description of the error detection scheme}

-Our QPU, illustrated in Fig.~\ref{fig:Sample_QEC_Cyle}a, features six transmon qubits, each connected by a tunable coupler to the central resonator.
-We use four data qubits $\data{}1-\data{}4$ to encode two logical states and the two remaining qubits $\ancilla{}_\xtype{}$ and $\ancilla{}_\ztype{}$ as ancillas for error syndrome detection.
+The QPU used in this work~\cite{Deneb}, illustrated in Fig.~\ref{fig:Sample_QEC_Cyle}a, features six transmon qubits each connected by a tunable coupler to the central resonator.
+Our coupler and gate schemes allow us to work around common challenges such as frequency crowding, frequency targeting, and static ZZ coupling~\cite{Oliver2018Coupler,Marxer2023Coupler}.
+We use four data qubits $\data{}1-\data{}4$ to encode two logical states and the two remaining qubits $\ancilla{}_\xtype{}$ and $\ancilla{}_\ztype{}$ as ancillae for error syndrome detection.

 The code is defined by the stabilizers

 where $X_i$ and $Z_i$ are Pauli operators for qubit $i$, and by the logical operators of the two logical qubits

 which in turn define the logical codewords that relate the physical states to the logical states, see App.~\ref{Supp_section:CodeWord}.